 With pulmonary atresia, problems with valve development prevent the leaflets from opening, therefore, blood cannot flow forward from the right ventricle to the lungs.

 Transposition of the great arteries.
 With this congenital heart defect, the positions of the pulmonary artery and the aorta are reversed, thus:

-The aorta originates from the right ventricle, so most of the blood returning to the heart from the body is pumped back out without first going to the lungs.
+The aorta originates from the right ventricle, so most of the oxygen-poor blood returning to the heart from the body is pumped back out without first going to the lungs.

-The pulmonary artery originates from the left ventricle, so that most of the blood returning from the lungs goes back to the lungs again
+The pulmonary artery originates from the left ventricle, so that most of the oxygen-rich blood returning from the lungs goes back to the lungs again

 Double outlet right ventricle (DORV).
 A complex form of congenital heart defect, in which both the aorta and the pulmonary artery are connected to the right ventricle.

 Truncus arteriosus.
-During normal fetal development, the aorta and pulmonary artery start as a single blood vessel, and then the vessel divides into two separate arteries.
+During normal fetal development, the aorta and pulmonary artery start as a single blood vessel, and then the vessel divides into 2 separate arteries.
 Truncus arteriosus occurs when the single great vessel fails to separate completely.
 This leaves a large connection between the aorta and the pulmonary artery.